abgulati/hf-waitress/README.md

-# HF Waitress
+# HF-Waitress

-HF Waitress is a powerful and flexible server application for deploying and interacting with Hugging Face Transformers models.
-It simplifies the process of running open-source Language Models (LLMs) locally, addressing common pain points in model deployment and usage.
+HF-Waitress is a powerful and flexible server application for deploying and interacting with Hugging Face Transformers models.
+It simplifies the process of running open-source Large Language Models (LLMs) locally, addressing common pain points in model deployment and usage.

 ## Key Features